 From there, you’ll only need to pay a gas fee whenever you accept a buyer’s offer.
 This ranges from US$5 to US$20, which won’t eat into your returns if your NFT is priced well.

 Creating, also known as minting, an NFT is straightforward because it’s essentially a digital certificate of authenticity.
 If you’re on OpenSea, you only need to hit the Create button on the main page before populating the fields that are relevant to your artwork.

 You can even add in content that will only be available for the NFT’s owner or list it as an explicit and sensitive piece of content.

 Once the NFT is created, it’ll be added to your collection.
 Before you list it for sale or transfer it to another address, it remains editable in case you left out any important information.
 You can increase the number of copies that are minted as well.

 As mentioned above, creating an NFT on OpenSea is free.
 However, other platforms might levy a gas fee to create your NFT.
-This is where the Ether in your cryptocurrency wallet will come in handy.

 How do I sell an NFT?